cleancoindev/CarbonBounty/README.md

 Update 4: This repo is a temporary work place holder until the Mentors and Staff work with me and Extend the deadline.

 I will continue work on this, I submitted work to comply to the deadlines.
-All deliverables will be delivered by the 8th of Aug if possible but if no extension is granted this project will remain mostly Thought-ware.
+All deliverables will be delivered by the 8th of APR if possible but if no extension is granted this project will remain mostly Thought-ware.
+I have asked for a 2 week extension for everyone due to illness slowing down my italian and other members of the team which is global.

+Now people from Germany, Canada, Brazil and Italy are involved.
+This is getting interesting...let's not abort it but give it a chance to continue so all software is completed and marketing aspects/sites made.

 There are software I can move to the repo if need be but there is no need to do so yet if the CoVid19 extension is not added by the staff....so I submitted my work to comply to the deadline of submission.